Western companies look hard at China as growth slows

 Swedish lockmaker Assa Abloy Ab’s (ASSAb.ST) Chinese unit is heavily exposed to the hard-hit construction industry.
 Chief Financial Officer Carolina Happe said the time it took for Assa’s Chinese customers to pay had increased by a month in the past year, to 99 days.
 That compares to a group average of 55 days.
 The change could lead to increased bad debt provisions, she said.

-Volvo issued a warning to investors last year that it would have to take a 650 million Swedish Crown (48 million pounds) charge for expected credit losses in China.
-Gurander told investors in mid July his company was having tough discussions with dealers about outstanding debts but it was hard to know if the situation was stabilising or not.
+Volvo issued a warning to investors last year that it would have to take a 650 million Swedish Crown ($75 million) charge for expected credit losses in China.
+Gurander told investors in mid July his company was having tough discussions with dealers about outstanding debts but it was hard to know if the situation was stabilizing or not.

 Growing credit risks are also prompting some Western banks to rethink their exposure to China.
 Sergio Ermotti, CEO of Swiss-based UBS AG UBSG.VX, said it had stopped lending money to onshore clients in China.